wso2/product-app-manager/config/BAM/bamClient/README.txt

     <DataSourceName>jdbc/WSO2AM_STATS_DB</DataSourceName>

-And you need to configure the datasource definition in the master-datasources.xml file[in conf/datasources] of API Manager.
+And you need to configure the datasource definition in the master-datasources.xml file[in conf/datasources] of Application Manager.

     <datasource>
          <name>WSO2AM_STATS_DB</name>
-         <description>The datasource used for getting statistics to API Manager</description>
+         <description>The datasource used for getting statistics to Application Manager</description>
          <jndiConfig>
                <name>jdbc/WSO2AM_STATS_DB</name> //This jndi lookup name should equal to the DataSourceName defined in api-manager.xml as above
          </jndiConfig>